kassambara/ggpubr/cran-comments.md

 ## Reverse dependencies
 - ggpubr has 318 reverse dependencies (230 Depends/Imports/LinkingTo, 88 Suggests).
-- Six changes in this release alter default output.
-All are corrections of annotations that were previously drawn against the wrong group or silently dropped, and all are confined to `ggbarplot()` and `ggsummarystats()`:
+- Seven changes in this release alter default output.
+All are corrections of output that was previously drawn against the wrong group or silently dropped, and all but the last are confined to `ggbarplot()` and `ggsummarystats()`:
   - `ggsummarystats()` now draws its summary table on the categories the plot was actually drawn on; previously the table could be transposed relative to the plot for a character x axis in non-alphabetical order.